Emotionally Immature Parents: How Emotional Neglect Shapes Adulthood

 to access and move emotions that may not have had space before

 If you recognize yourself in this, it doesn’t mean something is wrong with you.
+Those patterns made sense then.

 It means your system learned how to function in an environment where your needs weren’t consistently met.